Soybeans Falls into Tuesday’s Close

-Soybeans faced pressure on Tuesday as contracts were down 3 ¼ to 8 ¾ cents across the board.
+Soybeans are trading with 3 to 4 cent gains so far on Wednesday morning, helped by slight strength in bean oil.
+They faced pressure on Tuesday as contracts were down 3 ¼ to 8 ¾ cents across the board.
 CmdtyView’s national front month Cash Bean price wawas down 6 3/4 cents at $9.12.
 Soymeal futures were down 70 cents $3/ton on the day.
 Soy Oil saw some recovery, with 4 to 13 point gains across the board.

 The average close for November soybean futures so far in October is $10.05.
 That is $1.50 below the February base insurance price.